sergeyprokhorenko/6NF_DSL/README.md

 Here is a concise, Excel-friendly and autogeneratable DSL for a bitemporal Sixth Normal Form DWH with UUIDv7 primary keys, along with equivalent PostgreSQL 18 SQL code.

-This project is inspired by Anchor Modeling and Data Vault.
+This project is inspired by Anchor Modeling, Data Vault and Activity Schema.

 ## 1. DSL Syntax